underyx/TheMajorNews/README.md

 Notes
 =====

-The Google Translate API which I'm using costs me actual, real money.
+The Google Translate API, which I'm using, costs me actual, real money.
 So, if anyone feels like it, tip me on [GitTip](https://www.gittip.com/Underyx/)!
 Good news is: a mere 60 cents is enough to feed the bot for a whole day in worst case scenario.
 I still ain't made of money, though, so I might be forced to